Dysania22/AI-testing/README.md

     python -m spacy download en
     python -m spacy download en_core_web_sm

+If you are on a Mac, you may have to modify these commands to python3 instead of python

 If you run repeatedly into the en_core_web_sm error, close your IDE and restart.
 If you still run into problems, contact me via email.

+# Usage instructions:

 At this point you should be able to run the program by running app.py/running the flask project.

-# Usage instructions:

 The project will load a web page.
 In the Keyword Search, input a **short** keyword search like would be commonly used in a google patents search.